 Makes sure you check out Darby's guest post, Be Like Michelangelo, as well as her original interview when she faced the 7 Questions.

-And now, enjoy the fourth episode of Middle Grade Ninja TV:
+And now, enjoy the fourth episode of Middle Grade Ninja:

 Darby Karchut is a multi-award winning author, dreamer, and compulsive dawn greeter.
 A proud native of

 , she now lives in the foothills of the New Mexico Rocky Mountains, where she runs in blizzards and bikes in lightning storms.
 When not dodging death by , Darby is busy at her writing desk.
 Her books include the best selling middle grade series: THE ADVENTURES OF FINN MacCULLEN.
 Best thing ever: her YA debut novel, Colorado RISING, has been optioned for film.
 Her latest book, DEL TORO MOON, releases October 2 from Owl Hollow Press.
 Visit the author at www.darbykarchut.com GRIFFIN

 “Ride hard, swing hard, and take out as many of those creepy critters as you can.”